aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 });
 ```

-Actually, if you have more than one sites to initiate Pjax, this way is not appropriate for you, as you are not able to share the same flat between sites.
+Actually, if you have more than one sites to initiate Pjax, this way is not appropriate for you, as you are not able to share the same fla between sites.

 ### Loading Experience